shauray8/Calib-Challenge/README.md

 what are the things I have to consider when writing code (still thinking)

 </br>
-So its a lot of classes I have to think some clever way to get it down.
+So its a lot of classes I have to think some clever way to get it down.</br>
 ## Evaluation
 They will evaluate our mean squared error against our ground truth labels.
 Errors for frames where the car speed is less than 4m/s will be ignored.
 Those are also labelled as NaN in the example labels.
 </br></br>